1958 FIFA World Cup: Group 1

-The West Germans, surprise world champions four years before, were still very strong, and fielded an exciting young forward in Uwe Seeler.
-The Germans had to contend with a real powerhouse in Argentina's team, competing for the first time since 1934.
-In fact, some experts thought Argentina had a very realistic chance of reaching the semi-finals or even winning the World Cup this time.
+The West Germans, surprise world champions four years before, were still very strong, and fielded a young forward with lots of potential in Uwe Seeler.
+The Germans had to contend with a tournament favorites in Argentina's team, competing for the first time since 1934.
+Argentina had been given a chance of reaching the semi-finals or even winning the World Cup this time.
 Czechoslovakia was a fairly strong team with a rich football tradition, and was considered to be no walkover for the West Germans or the Argentinians.

-Nobody expected much from tiny newcomers Northern Ireland.
-But the Northern Irish had already shown that they could be a danger by knocking out double world champions Italy in World Cup qualifying.

-In the end, the Northern Irish pulled off one of the biggest upsets in World Cup Finals history by qualifying for the quarter-finals, beating Czechoslovakia in a play-off.
+Northern Ireland had qualified for the tournament after defeating two-time world champions Italy during World Cup qualifying despite being considered underdogs.
+They ultimately advanced to the quarter-finals of the World Cup Finals by defeating Czechoslovakia in a play-off match, cited as one of the major upsets in early World Cup history.

 Argentina experienced a horrible blow finishing last in the group with a −5 goal differential.
 Arriving home, the Argentinian team met the wrath of several thousand angry football fans at Ezeiza Airport in Buenos Aires.